ImageMagick/Usage-Markdown/anim_mods/index.md

 Also the glitter is completely restricted to the area that was masked.
 It can not extend beyond the bounds of the area involved.
-As such some small areas, such as the wizards 'hat' in the previous example, does not handle glitter very well.
+As such some small areas, such as the wizard's 'hat' in the previous example, does not handle glitter very well.

 Sparkles are different, in that the animation added is mostly transparent.
 As a consequence the original image, can still show through.